What Is Silicone Rubber? Key Properties Explained

 For Elasticity

 We already know silicone has high flexibility and elasticity.
-Hence, any application that will put electronic devices through pressure and extension uses silicone to protect them.
+Hence, any application that will put electronic devices under pressure and extension uses silicone to protect them.
 The rubber material retains its properties even after being stretched for prolonged periods.

 For Water Resistance

 Silicone tends to protect electrical devices from water and moisture better than any other synthetic rubber.
-Hence, any medical or telecommunication industry application requiring water-resistant sealing must use liquid silicone rubber.
+Hence, any medical or telecommunication industry application requiring water-resistant sealing must use silicone rubber.

 For UV Resistance